T20X/notes/C++Expressions.md

 ...if there's a conversion from x's type to T

-rvalue refenreces buy only to rvalues rvalue refrences (type) bind only to rvalues
+rvalue refenreces buy only to rvalues or to plain values types rvalue refrences (type) bind only to rvalues

 struct A { int& i; };